 Further analysis of ROS data to assess the plausibility of glyphosate as a driver of oxidative stress revealed no apparent correlation between GBF percent glyphosate content and derived BMCs for ROS in both cell types (Figure 4).
-This lack of correlation was also evident for magnitude of response data.
+This lack of correlation was also evident for magnitude of response data (data not shown).
 A similar potency range ordering was observed in both cell systems across GBF product mixtures.
 It was noteworthy that the majority of GBFs evaluated did have high constituent concentrations of glyphosate (i.e., >40%).
 Given the marginal ROS formation observed with glyphosate and G-IPA individually, the interpretive context of positive and negative control responses, and the apparent lack of correlation between glyphosate content and ROS formation, this highly replicated dataset suggests glyphosate or G-IPA are not likely to be primary drivers of observed GBF-induced ROS formation.